SmashMineGame/PracticalC/C_Miscellany/pres.md

 ---

 # Data Streams
-Streams are simply transfer data from one point to another.
+Streams are a way of transferring data from one point to another.

 The 3 standard streams in Linux are `stdin`, `stdout`, and `stderr`.